 When you come to Good Shepherd you will notice that we include the children in the worship service rather than sending them to a separate “Junior Church.”
 We desire that each child be allowed to receive all the blessings and Grace of God available to them through baptism, communion, God’s Word, and prayer.

 It is important for families to worship together, rather than having separate programs for parents and children.
 Kids learn best how to worship reverently as they see it being modeled by their parents.
 To quote Rev. William Klock, “We believe that the Bible views children as members of a family who are brought to the Body of Christ (the Church) by their parents.
 The Church and the parents then work together to nurture their children in the faith.
 [We are] committed to a biblical pattern of church growth that relies on the nurture of whole families, rather than on the development of multiple programs or activities that further divide already fragmented modern homes.”

 When you bring your children to Good Shepherd you will have the opportunity to teach them how to worship.
 We are available to help you do this.
 (Books and printed materials are available to help you teach your children to worship.
 Consultation with trained church members is also available upon request.)
 We understand the challenges this brings, especially if you have not yet begun to take the responsibility of spiritual leadership in your home, or have never learned to do so.
 We are patient with wiggling and with a parent needing to take a child out to be comforted, instructed, or disciplined during the Service.
-We have a cry room / nursery available for infants and toddlers when needed.
+We have a nursery and training room available during the services for parents to take infants and toddlers when needed.

 There are excellent training materials available for use at home with your children in family prayer and Bible study during the week, depending on their ages and stages.
 We will be happy to help with suggestions for this.
 Catechism classes are provided at the church when needed.